FREQUENTLY ASKED QUESTIONS

 In Utah, CTE programs are offered in all public high schools, middle/jr. high schools, and some charter schools.
 There are nine postsecondary institutions in Utah that offer technical programs, including community colleges, technical colleges, technical education centers, and other public and private two-year and four-year colleges.

-HOW DOES CTE PREPARE STUDENTS FOR COLLEGE AND CAREERS?
+HOW DOES CTE PREPARE STUDENTS FOR COLLEGE AND CAREER?

 - Students participate in a CTE Pathway.